Harry Clay Trexler: Early life and education

-Business pursuits
+Career

 Trexler Lumber Company

 One of Trexler's major business ventures was Trexler Lumber Company, founded by Harry Trexler's father and two uncles in 1856.
 Eventually the uncles sold out of the company.
 By 1876, Harry Trexler was working in the firm.
 Following his father's retirement, Trexler assumed full control of the enterprise.
 Trexler Lumber was involved in logging, milling, and the retail sale of lumber products.

 With headquarters in Allentown, the company maintained branch and sales offices in New York City, Norfolk, Virginia, Sumter, South Carolina, Mississippi, and Jacksonville, Florida.
 Its major distribution yards were in Newark, New Jersey, and Allentown.
-Over the duration of its existence, Trexler Lumber conducted lumber operations in Pennsylvania, South Carolina, Prentiss, Mississippi, and several other states. ne of their major logging sites was in Ricketts, Pennsylvania, where the company harvested 500 million board feet of lumber over 20 years, from 1890 to 1910.
+Over the duration of its existence, Trexler Lumber conducted lumber operations in Pennsylvania, South Carolina, Prentiss, Mississippi, and several other states.
+One of their major logging sites was in Ricketts, Pennsylvania, where the company harvested 500 million board feet of lumber over 20 years, from 1890 to 1910.

-In 1900, Trexler's father was killed in Emmaus, Pennsylvania when his horse and wagon were run over by a train, and Harry Trexler inherited his father's fortune.
+In 1900, Trexler's father was killed in Emmaus, Pennsylvania, when his horse and wagon were run over by a train, and Harry Trexler inherited his father's fortune.